 What is caught by the reporting obligation?

 The reporting obligation covers all SFTs that are:

 13 July 2020—Credit institutions, investment firms and relevant third country firms are required to start reporting SFTs.

 11 January 2021—Non-financial counterparties (EU SFTR only, not applicable to UK SFTR)

 The SFTR does allow a counterparty, subject to the reporting obligation, to delegate such obligation to a third party.

-Pershing Comment - Linda Gibson, Director of Regulatory Change – October 2020
+Linda Gibson, Director of Regulatory Change (February 2021)

 The third phase of SFTR reporting went live on 12 October 2020.
 SFTR reporting obligations apply to investment funds, pensions funds and (re-)insurance undertakings that will join sell-side firms, CCPs and CSDs, who have already been providing reporting since July 2020.

-In June 2020, the UK announced it will not implement the reporting obligation of the EU’s SFTR for non-financial counterparties (NFCs), which is due to apply in the EU from January 2021.
+In June 2020, the UK announced it will not implement the reporting obligation of the EU’s SFTR for non-financial counterparties (NFCs), which has started to apply in the EU since January 2021.
 This is an example of the UK taking a different approach to the EU post-Brexit and potential regulatory fragmentation.
 We continue to monitor further developments in this area.